 Bluetooth Controller

-You will be connecting a game controller to your ESP32 for controlling your robot (i.e. triggering autonomous modes, moving between challenges, and firing your launching mechanism)
+You will be connecting a wireless game controller to your ESP32 for controlling your robot (i.e. triggering autonomous modes, moving between challenges, and firing your launching mechanism)

 Connecting the Controller